 2. Dedicated Space for Your Coffee Bar

 Once you gather the coffee-making tools of the trade, the other important thing to do is choose a dedicated space for your coffee corner.
-While doing so, consider the items you want to place at your coffee corner.
+While doing so, consider the items you want to place in your coffee corner.
 You may also need to add shelving that will hold your coffee goods securely.

 You can even add lighting overhead to mimic the look of a trendy café.
 This is where you’ll place things like your coffee grounds, beans, sugar, milk jars, cups, and so forth.
 If your budget is a bit low, you can consider using cardboard boxes to create your coffee shop in the home office corner.